How to pivot your business strategy quickly

 Pivot your strategy

 A shift in strategy is similar to a change in vision but focuses on specific tactics regarding individual teams or departments.
 If your company decides to target an emerging customer base, your channel strategy and brand voice may need to change.
-If the pivot puts you in a new market entirely, you may need to reevaluate strategies, approaches, and processes across every arm of the organization.
-Either way, the business should ground any strategy shift in what's worked—and what hasn't worked—in the past.
+If the business pivot puts you in a new market entirely, you may need to reevaluate strategies, approaches, and processes across every arm of the organization.
+Either way, the business should ground any strategic pivot in what's worked—and what hasn't worked—in the past.

 How to implement a pivot strategy